eoumenwa/Dare.ioProjects/PROJECT 12: Ansible Refactoring & Static Assignments (Imports and Roles) .md

 ## Ansible Refactoring & Static Assignments (Imports and Roles)

-In this project you will continue working with ansible-config-mgt repository and make some improvements of your code.
-Now you need to refactor your Ansible code, create assignments, and learn how to use the imports functionality.
-Imports allow to effectively re-use previously created playbooks in a new playbook - it allows you to organize your tasks and reuse them when needed.
+In this project we will continue working with ansible-config-mgt repository and make some improvements of the existing code by refactoring it, creating assignments, and learning how to use the imports functionality.
+Imports allow to effectively re-use previously created playbooks in a new playbook - it allows tasks to be organized and reused when needed.

 Side Self Study: For better understanding or Ansible artifacts re-use - read this article.